SonjaJanssen/Reproducible-Research-project-1/PA1_template.md

 # Introduction

-    This R Markdown document is created as part of the 5th course module at John Hopkins University for the Data Science Research Project “Reproducible Research,” specifically for “Peer Assessment 1.”
+    This R Markdown document is created as part of the 5th coursera module at John Hopkins University for the Data Science Research Project “Reproducible Research,” specifically for “Peer Assessment 1.”
     It demonstrates literate programming techniques using Markdown and R. The assignment involves addressing 5 key questions related to processing and analyzing “activity monitoring data.”
 This